mythridium/godot_wry/README.md

 ### Linux

-WRY depends on [WebKitGTK](https://webkitgtk.org) to be installed to work on Linux.
+[WebKitGTK](https://webkitgtk.org) is required for WRY to function on Linux.
+The package name may differ based on the operating system and Linux distribution.

 ### Android/iOS